 Asking your manager for feedback is an essential part of getting what you want out of your career.
 But asking someone to be honest about your shortcomings seems painful; especially if you're about to do it for the first time.
 It’s much less painful to believe that what happens in the workplace is out of your control.
 However, that’s a total myth.
 The reality is you have to take the reins of your career and drive it toward the goals and objectives you want to reach.
-Let’s debunk three myths of the workplace and talk about how feedback can be your guide for moving forward.
+Let’s debunk three misperceptions about management feedback and talk about how feedback can be your guide for moving forward.